Mohana7416/Magical-Arena/README.md

 Damage is : 30
 -------------------------------------------
 Player B attacks Player A
-Player A health 30 reduced to  : 30
+Player A health 30 reduced to 30 :No reduction
 Damage is : 0
 -------------------------------------------
 Player A attacks Player B